All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.

 Take action

-Ultimately you cannot continue to blame your parents - not if you want to be a successful, happy, well adjusted adult.
+Ultimately you can’t continue to blame your parents – not if you want to be a successful, happy, well-adjusted adult.

 You are your own person.
 Take charge of your own destiny.
 Be strong, confident and give yourself the love and the life you want and deserve.